Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-bacteria-barricade/chapter-6.md

 He kept launching himself from higher and higher objects, flapping his great wings at a speed that blurred them to Gulvi's eyes.
 And he could fly fast, yes, and he could reach high, but he could not get _over_ the invisible wall.
 Perhaps it was also an infinite wall.

-And in the end, even to a bird, gravity would always win.
+And in the end, even against a bird, gravity would always win.
 Cosmo's wings would tire and he'd be forced to fall back down to the earth.
 He was so tired of trying to pass the invisible wall that he'd chosen to rest his wings and crash land in the soft sea.

 Gulvi rested his fins too and let the water current bring him to his brother.

+When they left, they disagreed with the others about how to overcome the wall.
+Gulvi was certain there had to be a gap _somewhere_ on the wide ocean.
+Cosmo scoffed when they questioned his ability to fly over it.
+They made a fuss, called Ardex an ugly sour cat, and left without a word, many moon cycles ago.
+Now they longed to return, with slight shame drooping from their faces, and get new ideas from their siblings.

 "Sometimes, I think," Cosmo said, his gaze distant.
 "If nature wants it to be that way, why don't we just let it?
 Stop struggling against it.
 If everything is supposed to fall to the floor, why do I keep trying to fly?"